 About Virginia PTA

-The Virginia Congress of Parents and Teachers, better known as the Virginia PTA, is a volunteer child advocacy association working for ALL children and youth in the Commonwealth of Virginia.
+The Virginia Congress of Parents and Teachers, better known as the Virginia Parent Teacher Association (PTA), is the largest and oldest non-partisan volunteer child advocacy association in Virginia.

-The Virginia PTA serves 300,00 members in over 1200 local units within twenty-one geographic districts.
-Managed by an all volunteer Board of Managers elected by the membership, the VA PTA/PTSA is one of the largest Congresses of the 54 Congresses in the National PTA.
+The Virginia PTA serves 175,000 members and supports more than 4,000 volunteer PTA Officers across more than 940 of Virginia's schools.
+Managed by an all volunteer Board of Directors elected by the membership, the VA PTA is one of the largest Congresses of the 54 Congresses in the National PTA.
 The Virginia PTA is an integral part of the National PTA, serving as the liaison between the local unit and the National PTA, helping each to function effectively and to support and sustain the other.

 Who Can Join?